WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/readme.md

 ### Programmatic Usage

+#### Merging using Files

-The usage similar to the CLI above but now programmatically.
+The usage similar to the CLI above with files containing OAS definitions, but now programmatically.

 ```typescript
 // Import the package and assign arguments for brevity.